JamesWoolfenden/terraform-aws-codebuild/README.md

 ## Detailed Notes

-These template implement the module terraform-aws-codebuild.
+These template inplment the module terraform-aws-codebuild.
 It includes a number of default behaviours.
-Versioning is implemented with the use of calls to System manager parameter store.

 ### Sample buildspec files

 In this example directory there is `buildspec.yml` and `buildno.sh`.
 These are starter build spec files you can add to the root of your new repository in CodeCommit.
 The `buildno.sh` shell script calls ssm and increments the build number found at that location it is then made available in the build process itself.

 ## Inputs

 | Name | Description | Type | Default | Required |